Book a Talk

 Chicago played a vital role in the history of American golf, and Lake Forest is where it all began.
 Learn about the first links on the lakeside grounds of a Lake Forest estate, hear stories about the founding of area clubs and courses, and enjoy anecdotes about local golfers and tournaments.

-More Fun Than a Yacht: The Gentleman Farm Movement
+More Fun Than a Yacht: The Hobby Farm Movement

-The rapid rise in urban density at the end of the nineteenth century produced nostalgia for the countryside, manifested in “Gentleman Farms.”
+The rapid rise in urban density at the end of the nineteenth century produced nostalgia for the countryside, manifested in "Hobby Farms.”
 Well-known architects designed farm complexes that were not only functional but artistic showpieces as well.
-This lecture recalls the heyday of the Gentleman Farm movement, focusing on local examples in Lake Forest and Lake Bluff.
+This lecture recalls the heyday of the Hobby Farm movement, focusing on local examples in Lake Forest and Lake Bluff.

 Lake Forest in 1916